semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 - Charlotte review
 - Re-check queries (execute them in term)
 - check //TODOS
-- Complete introduction with blabla about the github repository containing the docker cluster (v3)
 - Correct reviews

 # OUR IS ELASTICSEARCH